We take children from their second birthday to school age

 Giving your child a good Pre-School experience is very important to us.
 For many children, Pre-School is their first experience in a structured setting socialising with large groups of children.
 It is an opportunity to learn, share, follow instructions and begin the foundation for learning which will occur in their first year at school.

-The pre-school is registered with Ofsted, and is a member of the Pre-School Learning Alliance.
-It is a registered charity (reg. charity no. 1023883) and is run by a voluntary management committee who employ trained and experienced staff to provide a safe and happy learning environment for the children in our care.
+We are registered with Ofsted, and are a member of the Early Years Alliance.
+We are a registered charity (reg. charity no. 1023883) and run by a voluntary management committee who employ trained and experienced staff to provide a safe and happy learning environment for the children in our care.

 Latest Newsround stories